LeslieDancey/fme-server-FULL/layer_selection_and_handling.md

 The publishing dialog for Feature Types to Read is different because FME can automatically scan the workspace and provide a list of available feature types.

 Additionally, the Use Alternate Display Name allows the author to publish alternate names (for example Road Centrelines instead of RdCtrLns) in a similar way to the “Choice with Alias” parameter.

+**Grouped Layers**

+On some occasions the user does not need to be presented with a full list of layers.
+Instead they might need to see “groups” of layers.

+For example, what is presented to the end-user as “Water” features may actually be made up of multiple source feature types such as Lakes, Rivers, and Streams.

+This type of scenario can be achieved using a parameter of type “Choice with Alias (Multiple)”.

+Here the author has eight feature types, but wishes to present them to the end-user as three groups of layers.

+The first step is to create a parameter of type “Choice with Alias (Multiple)”:

+In the parameter configuration, all feature types from the same group are given the same display name:

+Finally, the Feature Types to Read parameter is linked to the newly created Choice with Alias parameter:

+Now when the workspace is run, the end-user is presented with a set of three options (Environment, Buildings, and Amenities) that reflect a series of different layers/feature types.